Aniruddha-kotal/NodeCraft-Inventory-Manager/README.md

 ## Features <a name="features"></a>

-Highlight key features of your app.
+Highlight key features of the app.

 - CRUD operation for manufactures
 - CRUD operation for equipments
-- One-to-many relation between manufactures and equipments
+- One-to-many relation between manufacturers and equipments

 ## Prerequisites <a name="prerequisites"></a> - to run on local

 List any software or tools that need to be installed before running your app.

 - Node.js
 - npm
+- Git

 ## Getting Started <a name="getting-started"></a>